JonathanMSifleet/CritickerOverhaul/readme.md

 7. Back to Application settings:

 - Copy certificate
-- Save in project root as "secret.pem"
+- Save in project root/backend as "secret.pem"

-If deploying to your own AWS account, all AWS end points will have to be updated
+---

+Set-up:

+1. Run "npm i" in terminal
+2. Create a symlink from root/node_modules to backend/node_modules
+3. Run 'npm run fullDeploy' in terminal
+4. Update bucket names and other relevant names in project root/backend/serverless.yml